Railway accidents in New South Wales: Red Hill, Coffs Harbour, 1974

 On 11 May 1974, a southbound freight train derailed when it collided with a "wall of red clay mud, rocks, trees and branches sealing off the exit of the tunnel".
 Driver and fireman exited through windows of the 44 class locomotive.

 St Marys, 1977

 On 11 July 1977, a carriage was derailed on as Blue Mountains train, a kilometre west of St Marys Station.
 There were 600 passengers on the train but no one was hurt.

 Springwood, 1987

 Interurban electric train derailed by vandals placing rocks on the track just west of Springwood, causing the leading two cars to end up in a local resident's front yard on Macquarie Rd, Springwood on 29 September 1987.

 Waterfall collision, 1994

-Two S set electric trains collided in the early hours of the morning during a shunting procedure at Waterfall station in the south of Sydney.
+On 20 December 1994 two S set electric trains collided in the early hours of the morning during a shunting procedure at Waterfall station in the south of Sydney.
 Both trains were empty of passengers.
 Carriages jack-knifed in spectacular fashion onto the platform causing demolition of a concrete ramp and part of the station canopy.